How to Be Good at Social Media: Be Social! ( :

 Maximize Organic Reach: Say Yes to Tags

 - Tag people and businesses in copy.
-Social algorithms will alert users and their networks when that person or business is mentioned in a post, which increases the organic reach of your post to an extended network.
+Social media algorithms will alert connected users and their networks when that person or business is tagged in a post, which increases the organic reach of your post to an extended social network.

 - Use relevant hashtags.
 Some hashtags are too broad, causing the post to get lost in the noise; some hashtags are so specific that no one will see your post.
-Here are some tips for using hashtags effectively:
+Here are some tips for using hashtags in social posts effectively:

 Hashtags are half art and half science, and the extra organic, unique users you can reach makes finding the sweet spot for hashtags with each social post worth it.